 Award of Credit for Prior Learning

-Transfer credit is reviewed by the appropriate associate dean of Academic Affairs and the Office of Admissions to determine the institution where the course was taken, the completion date, catalog course description including the course number, title and grade.
+Transfer credit is reviewed by the Office of the Registrar and (if necessary) the appropriate associate dean of Academic Affairs to determine the institution where the course was taken, the completion date, catalog course description including the course number, title, and grade.

 Students with a cumulative grade point average from a previous institution that is less than a 2.0 on a 4.0 point scale will be reviewed by BCCC.
 Any course with a grade of C or better will be accepted.
 Exception: BCCC will accept credits in which a grade of D is earned for general education courses from a student with a minimum cumulative grade point average of 2.0 on a 4.0 point scale from a regionally accredited Maryland public institution.

 BCCC will convert transferable courses taken at institutions that operate on a quarter system to semester credit hours.
 Quarter hours are multiplied by 2/3 to equal semester credit hours.
 Transfer credit cannot be awarded for a course if credit has already been earned at BCCC.

 In some cases, BCCC will need to review the official course description or course syllabus to determine equivalency.
 Upon request, the student must submit the required information.